dneimke/DbConfigProvider/README.md

 Using a technique such as this allows administrative users to manage settings from a web page.

+##Running the Demo

+Prior to running the demo, create the SQL database using the `Update-Database` powershell command.

+##Viewing the Source

 The custom provider is added in the Program.cs file

 ```C#